 How can I report incidents?
-Anyone with information about an incident that may warrant a timely warning or emergency notification should contact the UWMPD by calling 9-911 from a Kenwood (Milwaukee) campus phone, 414-229-9911 from all other phones, or going to the UWMPD located at 3410 N. Maryland Avenue.
+Anyone with information about an incident that may warrant a timely warning or emergency notification should contact the UWMPD by calling 414-229-9911, or going to the UWMPD located at 3410 N. Maryland Avenue.

 What about off-campus incidents?
-For safety threats outside the Clery geography, the UWM Police Chief or designee may consult with the Vice Chancellor for Finance and Administrative Affairs, Vice Chancellor for University Relations, the Chief Student Affairs Officer, and/or the Office of Legal Affairs Director or their designees to determine whether issuing a SAFE Alert is advisable unless the UWM Police Chief, or designee, determines that there is a sufficiently serious or imminent risk such that consultation is not possible in which case the UWM Police Chief or designee may send a timely warning without such consultation.
+For safety threats outside the Clery geography, the UWM Police Chief or designee may consult with the Vice Chancellor for Finance and Administrative Affairs, Vice Chancellor for University Relations, the Vice Chancellor for Student Affairs, and/or the Office of Legal Affairs Director or their designees to determine whether issuing a UWM Emergency Alert is advisable unless the UWM Police Chief, or designee, determines that there is a sufficiently serious or imminent risk such that consultation is not possible in which case the UWM Police Chief or designee may send a timely warning without such consultation.